Automatic Pair Construction for Contrastive Post-training: Related Works

 Improving downstream performance of Large Language Models (LLMs) and aligning them with user preference and designed intents are important to deployment and applications.
 This can be achieved by fine-tuning these models on responses written by humans or generated with human-written labels and templates.
 Previous works have applied supervised fine-tuning (SFT) on both instruction data~\citep{t0,flan,flant5,alpaca,peng2023instruction} and dialogue data~\citep{vicuna,xu2023baize,koala_blogpost_2023}.
 Although SFT can successfully adapt an LLM to instruction learning or chatting, the model can be further improved by post-training~\citep{instructgpt} to meet human preference.
 A straightforward solution to optimize the human preference is to use reinforcement learning.
 Reinforcement Learning with Human Feedback (RLHF, \citealp{ziegler2019fine}) first trains a Bradley-Terry reward model~\citep{bradley1952rank} on human-labeled preference pairs.
 Then, it samples output from the model and scores the output with the reward model.
 A reinforcement learning algorithm, such as Proximal Policy Optimization (PPO, \citealp{schulman2017proximal}) is used to optimize the language model for better rewards.
 RLHF has seen successful applications in downstream tasks~\citep{kreutzer2018rl,stiennon2020learning}.
 However, RLHF methods are infamous for their instability, inefficiency, reward misgeneralization and hacking~\citep{casper2023open,reward_hacking}.

 Recently, there are studies proposing methods for post-training without reinforcement learning.
 These methods optimize human preference with human-labeled contrastive pairs.
-FeedMe~\citep{feedme} samples model output multiple times and fine-tunes on the best response picked by human labelers.
-Sequence Likelihood Calibration (SLiC, \citealp{slic,slichf}) uses a contrastive sequence calibration loss to steer the LM towards desired output.
+Besides RLHF, DPO and SLiC, FeedMe~\citep{feedme} samples model output multiple times and fine-tunes on the best response picked by human labelers.
 Rank responses to align human feedback (RRHF, \citealp{rrhf}) adds a ranking loss to the SFT loss.
 The ranking loss promotes responses based on preference ranked by humans or a reward model.
-Direct Preference Optimization (DPO, \citealp{dpo}) optimizes language models by contrasting it against a reference model on preference data. \citet{dpo} also provide a theoretical analysis that the DPO is optimizing the same objective as RLHF, but in a more efficient and stable manner.
-In our paper, we conduct empirical studies to compare offline post-training methods, RLHF, SLiC and DPO, in terms of performance and efficiency.

 Human preference is expensive to collect thus difficult to scale up.
 Recently, there have been attempts to automate post-training by replacing the human preference data with model-generated feedback.
 Self-distillation with feedback (SDF, \citealp{xu2023baize}) samples multiple outputs from the model and prompts ChatGPT to pick the best response for fine-tuning the model.
 RL from AI Feedback (RLAIF, \citealp{rlaif}) uses an off-the-shelf LLM to replace human labels in the standard RLHF.
 Following that, reinforcement learning from contrast distillation (RLCD, \citealp{yang2023rlcd}) constructs model-generated contrastive pairs by prompting an off-the-shelf LLM to act differently on certain properties, e.g., harmlessness and helpfulness.
 Different from these works, our approach is an offline algorithm, which does not require time-consuming sampling during training.
 Our approach does not require training a reward model and can be easily scaled up.